thecodeflayer/alttp-tracker/README.md

 3. You will typically receive a warning about APK files harming your device.
 You will need to confirm download.
 4. Once downloaded, click on the downloaded APK file.
 5. You will typically receive a warning about installing apps from unknown providers or locations.
 Follow the on-screen instructions and allow installation.
+6. After install, it's recommended to turn off the ability to load applications from unknown locations.
-6. Enjoy tracking your rando runs!
+7. Enjoy tracking your rando runs!

 ## Why are you not on the Play Store?
 The short version is "I'm trying."